analogdevicesinc/MaximAI_Documentation/MAX78000_Feather/README.md

 ![Import Menu](img/import.png)

-You need to provide the path to the CNN examples within the SDK tree similar to the image below.
-The path will depend on where you installed the SDK.
+You need to provide the path to the CNN examples within the MSDK tree similar to the image below.
+The path will depend on where you installed the MSDK.

 ![Import Projects](img/cnn_import.png)

-The Maxim SDK comes with many convolutional neural network demonstrations which can be imported into Eclipse.
-These firmware examples can be found within the SDK in Examples\MAX78000\CNN.
+The MSDK comes with many convolutional neural network demonstrations which can be imported into Eclipse.
+These firmware examples can be found within the MSDK in Examples\MAX78000\CNN.
 Choose "File"->"Import" and then select "General->Existing Projects into Workspace".
 Using the subsequent dialogs, navigate to Examples\MAX78000\CNN and import all firmware projects that you are interested in.
 You'll find peripheral-oriented examples for the MAX78000 in the Examples\MAX78000 directory.

 All CNN examples will run on the MAX78000EVKIT, but not all a currently supported on the MAX78000FTHR.
 Here's a list of examples that are supported on the MAX78000FTHR: